 Perhaps the most debated topic within the babywearing industry focuses on the topic of safety, and whether certain practices pose an inherent safety risk.
 As a babywearing educator frequently addressing questions regarding baby carrier safety, I often notice some confusion regarding “optimal” versus “safe” practices.
 Certain positions or carriers could be considered suboptimal, or less than ideal, but are not unsafe.
 The term “unsafe” is often used carelessly, especially when attempting to dissuade a certain practice or carrying method.
 The topic of babywearing safety is addressed thoroughly by such organizations as the BCIA and BWI, as well as babywearing schools and manufacturers, and generally centers around ensuring an open airway.
 Basic safety practices with baby carrier use have been shaped by past mistakes in carrier design or use, which are summarized within the CPSC Safety Standard for Soft Infant and Toddler Carriers Proposed Rule.
 Our industry has been profoundly influenced by the data contained in this report, as it provides us with the most serious risk factors – primarily fall hazards and infant deaths.

-This unfortunate data–incidents of injury or death in a baby carrier–has become the basis of current industry safety standards and lays the foundation for our industry’s desire to promote practices that could prevent infant injury and death.
+This unfortunate data–incidents of injury or death in a baby carrier–has become the basis of current industry safety standards and lays the foundation for our industry’s desire to promote practices that could prevent infant injury and death, sometimes the best decision is to contact http://www.the-inheritance-experts.co.uk/ for any assistance dealing with deaths.
 Optimal practices are those that we deem from anecdotal evidence or studies from related disciplines–such as those discussed earlier in this blog article–to be ideal, but would not necessarily impact safety based on a lack of evidence of a safety threat.
 This is an area in which a great deal of research is lacking, yet many assertions are made without any conclusive data that a suboptimal position causes harm.
 Positions such as “cradle carry” often receives criticism based on the potential of airway constriction, yet there is often a disconnect between the position assumed in a bag sling–the type of carrier responsible for the vast majority of infant deaths in government-collected statistics– and a semi-reclined or upright cradle position where an open airway is able to be achieved and sustained.
 There can be some overlap if a carrier is used improperly, but cradle carry itself doesn’t cause injury or death; allowing baby’s chin to rest on their chest, however, may impair the airway and lead to positional asphyxiation.
 Areas like this are in great need of further research to shape evidence based practices and recommendations.